kheyer/Retrosynthesis-Prediction/README.md

 Overall, using 16x augmentation of the dataset appears to hit the sweet spot.
 The Top 1 accuracy is almost the same as the 40x augmented data without losing performance on Top 3, 5 and 10 accuracy.

 To further compare to Liu et al and Lin et al, we look at Top 10 accuracy across different reaction types.
+Here the column numbers correspond to the reaction classes in the table above.

 | Reaction Class, Top 10 Accuracy | 1     | 2     | 3     | 4     | 5     | 6     | 7     | 8     | 9     | 10    |
 |---------------------------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|